 For most crops with the soil revitalized for the first time, just perlite should be sufficient, provided you use the soil for a lighter-feeding plant (as mentioned about crop rotation).

 Items Needed to Rejuvenate Old Potting Soil

-- A tarp big enough for the amount of soil you’re working with.
+- A large tarp that can contain the amount of soil you’re working with.

 - A garden rake or a hand fork if you’re okay with getting down to ground level.